spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/8-java-dsl.md

 }
 ```

-Then, in another class, you can `@Autowire` these classes and deploy a stream.
+Then, in another class, you can `@Autowire` these classes and deploy a stream:

 ```java
 @Component